seguinleo/WindowsBestPractices/README.md

 * Use [Hat.sh](https://hat.sh/) to encrypt your sensitive documents/archives with a password
 * If you want a free VPN, [ProtonVPN](https://protonvpn.com/download) is the best choice.
 Avoid all other free VPNs that can sell your personal data
 * Use [OpenRGB](https://gitlab.com/CalcProgrammer1/OpenRGB) to control all your RGB components through a single software.
 Thus, we avoid software like Razer Synapse or Dragon Center which use a lot of resources in the background
+* Calibrate the contrast and colors of your monitor with [Lagom](http://www.lagom.nl/lcd-test/)
 * Install [EqualizerAPO](https://sourceforge.net/projects/equalizerapo/) to improve sound rendering, boost bass and treble.
 You have to choose SFX/EFX during the installation.
 If you update your sound card drivers, you will have to reconfigure EqualizerAPO.
 This software has almost no performance impact

 ## Conclusion